 Few of us will mourn the passing of 2020.
 The impact on health and wealth has been profound for so many.
 It’s tempting to sit tight and see how events pan out before making plans.
-But here’s a brief financial checklist of things you should consider sooner rather than later.
+But here’s a brief financial checklist of things you may want to consider sooner rather than later.

 Use tax-efficient savings

 You’d need to have saved a rather large amount of cash to exceed the Personal Savings Allowance for income tax.
-Any cash savings above that allowance should probably be in a cash ISA, or a LISA if you’re eligible.
-But if you have enough funds, you should also consider maximising your ISA allowance with a stocks and shares ISA.
-If you’re still earning, consider additional pension savings, but bear in mind your Lifetime Allowance.
+Many people choose to hold cash savings above that allowance in a cash ISA, or a LISA if eligible.
+Some people also choose to make full use of their ISA allowance with a stocks and shares ISA.
+Those still earning sometimes explore additional pension contributions, while keeping the Lifetime Allowance in mind.

 Consider a one-off drawdown

 If you’re still earning and paying into a pension plan then this is not for you.
-It might be for you if you have a paid-up pension plan, and your regular income for this financial year is less than the threshold for the 40% higher rate.
+It may be relevant for people with a paid‑up pension plan whose income for the year falls below the higher‑rate threshold.
 It’s quite possible that the basic rate will be increased, or that the higher rate threshold may be reduced.
-Tax rises next financial year are widely expected.
-To mitigate against this risk, you could prepare to take a one-off drawdown to maximise your usage of the basic rate band this financial year.
-If you decide to do this, you should reinvest the proceeds, probably into a stocks and shares ISA.
+There has been speculation about possible tax changes in future years.
+Some people respond to this uncertainty by considering a one‑off drawdown to make fuller use of the basic‑rate band within the current year.
+Those who take this approach often reinvest the proceeds, for example into a stocks and shares ISA.

 Review pension plan beneficiaries

 Your pension plans can help to reduce inheritance tax after you die.
-Make sure that you’ve nominated the right beneficiaries for your pension plans with your plan provider.
+It can be helpful to check that your nominated beneficiaries are up to date with your plan provider.
 Most pension plans fall outside your estate, so your will won’t cover the distribution of any proceeds.

 Review your will

 Have you made a will yet?
-If not, you really should unless you genuinely don’t care who inherits your estate.
-If you already have a will, review it to make sure that it’s still what you want.
+Many people choose to create one to ensure their estate is distributed according to their wishes.
+If you already have a will, consider reviewing it to make sure that it’s still what you want.

 Don’t over-spend or under-spend

 There’s plenty of advice saying not to over-spend and under-save; if you do, you’re liable to deplete your retirement funds too soon.
 But under-spending and over-saving is a bad idea too; there’s no guarantee you’ll live long enough to enjoy your savings.
 Some spending is on essentials, but some is discretionary and under your control.
-Getting the balance right isn’t easy, but our unique calculator is especially designed to help with this.
+Getting the balance right isn’t easy, but our calculator is designed to help explore sustainable spending levels.

 Review expenses

-You shouldn’t assume that your spending on ‘essentials’ is fixed.
+Spending on ‘essentials’ isn’t always fixed.
 Sometimes inertia causes us to keep paying for things for which we have little use, or for which there are cheaper alternatives.
-For example, maybe you’re paying too much for energy, and should switch provider.
-Or maybe you’re paying an exorbitant extended warranty cover for your old TV, and should cancel it.
+For example, some people find they are paying more than necessary for energy and explore switching providers.
+Or maybe you’re paying an exorbitant extended warranty cover for your old TV, and may decide to cancel it.

 Review life insurance cover

 How would your dependants cope financially were you to die tomorrow?
 The clue’s in the word “dependants”.
-If they depend on your income, then life insurance is a must.
-Your cover should roughly be for your future estimated earnings minus your future personal consumption, ignoring inflation.
-Following this rule, you may need to top up your life insurance every few years.
+If they rely on your income, life insurance is often considered important.
+A common rule of thumb is to base cover on future estimated earnings minus future personal consumption, ignoring inflation.
+Following this rule of thumb, some people periodically review whether their cover remains appropriate.

 Your financial checklist for the long term

 In the midst of turmoil, it’s too easy to think short term.
 A financial checklist isn’t something to do once and forget.
 Planning needs to be long term, and work for your whole life, before and after retirement.
 Having a long-term mindset will help you avoid making poor impulsive decisions, like panic selling in a falling market.
-For this you need a plan.
+For this, having a plan can be helpful.
 A plan is not about which specific shares or funds to invest in.
 You’ll still need to decide things like that, but only after you have a plan, which is like a roadmap.
-Our Intelligent Financial Planning Calculator helps you not only find your roadmap, but lets you keep it up to date as things change.
+Our Intelligent Financial Planning Calculator can help you explore a long‑term roadmap and keep it updated as circumstances change.

 And finally…

 This is not the time to stress yourself out.
 The end of the year is not a deadline, but hopefully a new opportunity.
-We wish you peach and prosperity and Happy Holidays.
+We wish you peace, prosperity and Happy Holidays.